Arroqueño Ancestral, Real Minero

 |SKU||Case Size||Bottle Size|

+Big news!
 Arroqueño (Agave americana) are massive, beautiful plants which can take as much as 20 years to reach maturity before harvest.
-Arroqueño from the Angelés family is particularly sought-after; the late Don Lorenzo made just one batch which was ever shipped to the US, back in 2015, and it earned a cult status among enthusiasts in Mexico and the States alike.
-This release marks only the second batch of the variety exported to the US, this time made by Don Lorenzo’s son Edgar.
-An exciting return of a beloved mezcal, and a passing of the torch from one generation to another, this is a bottle not to be missed.
+Arroqueño from the Ángeles family is particularly sought-after; the late Don Lorenzo exported just one bottling of the variety to the US, in 2015, and it earned a cult status among enthusiasts in Mexico and the States alike.
+This release marks the first Arroqueño from Real Minero since Don Lorenzo’s passing in 2016, the first distilled by his son Edgar – and also notably the only batch of Arroqueño Ancestral from the family ever released.
+At a whopping 53.1% ABV with only 244 liters produced, this is an exciting return of a beloved mezcal, and a passing of the torch from one generation to another.